rcdpereira/Coursera_Capstone/Data.md

 **Road_Type:** Single for dual carriageways pose more risk to those involved in the accident?
 If slip roads are a bigger threat, you should avoid using the highways whenever possible.
 Right?

-**Spped_limit:** The big villain.
+**Speed_limit:** The big villain.
 It self explanatory why this should be here.
 Next!

 **Time:** Put together with Fridays, the happy hour is after 17:00.
 The biggest chances to find a drunk driver.
 Are you going to take it?
 Or can I convince you to prepare to leave early?